Presidency in Washington, D.C. Lincoln Penny

 Background

-In 2009, the United States Mint issued four different pennies throughout the year in recognition of the bicentennial of Lincoln’s birth and centennial of the first year of the Lincoln cent.
+The Presidency in Washington, DC Lincoln Penny is the fourth and final coin in the Lincoln Bicentennial One Cent Program.
+In 2009, the U.S. Mint issued four different pennies throughout the year in recognition of the bicentennial (200th anniversary) of Lincoln’s birth and centennial (100th anniversary) of the first year of the Lincoln cent.
 The themes on the reverses represent the four major aspects of Lincoln’s life.

 The war began just after Lincoln took office in 1861.
 During his second year as president, Lincoln declared all slaves free in the rebel territory through the Emancipation Proclamation.
 Lincoln was elected for a second term in 1864 and the war finally came to an end the following year.